cilium/cilium/Documentation/operations/upgrade.rst

 Rebasing a ConfigMap
 --------------------

-This section describes the procedure to rebase an existing `ConfigMap` to the template of another version.
+This section describes the procedure to rebase an existing :term:`ConfigMap` to the template of another version.

 Export the current ConfigMap